-And just a couple weeks ago, when the park revealed additional upcoming changes to the Pirates of the Caribbean boat ride in an effort to once again eliminate some of the more politically incorrect elements, even I wasn’t hesitant to protest.
+And just a couple of weeks ago, when the park revealed additional upcoming changes to the Pirates of the Caribbean boat ride in an effort to once again eliminate some of the more politically incorrect elements, even I wasn’t hesitant to protest.
 Why change something that worked for fifty years, something that Walt Disney himself oversaw and approved?
-You wouldn’t go back and take a scene out of an old movie just because it doesn’t suit today’s social sensibilities.
+You wouldn’t go back and make a scene out of an old movie just because it doesn’t suit today’s social sensibilities.

-But what I didn’t consider in that moment is that theme parks are not movies, nor are they paintings or even sculptures.
+But what I didn’t consider at that moment is that theme parks are not movies, nor are they paintings or even sculptures.
 Unlike most other works of art, theme parks are constantly changing and evolving and we in the theme park community have to learn how to accept that.
 (Don’t worry — I’m talking to myself here as much as anyone else.)

 It helps, of course, when said changes are perceived mostly as a good thing.
 For example, when the Indiana Jones Adventure Outpost shop was removed to add an indoor dining area for the Bengal Barbecue food counter at Disneyland, many fans responded with overwhelming positivity.
-The move cleared up foot traffic in Adventureland and helped the park breathe a little, an especially welcome adjustment in the hot, crowded summer months.
+The move cleared up foot traffic in Adventureland and helped the park breathe a little, and especially welcome adjustment in the hot, crowded summer months.

 When the change isn’t a popular one, however, things can get a little contentious.
 Sure, Disney has been known to make some big mistakes from time to time (see the altered Journey into Imagination at Epcot, Rocket Rods at Disneyland, or Stitch’s Great Escape at Magic Kingdom) but by and large we have to recognize that the company– for the most part– knows what’s best for itself and its parks.
 And that in the course of time the errors will hopefully iron themselves out.